Spend $75+, get a FREE Organic Honey Lip Balm

 Why This Chicken with Fennel and Rosemary Recipe Works for Busy Weeknights

 This boneless chicken breast recipe delivers gourmet flavors in under 45 minutes using only one pan.
-The combination of properly seared chicken with caramelized fennel creates a restaurant meal that's surprisingly simple to execute.
-The technique you'll learn here applies to many other chicken with fennel variations, making this a valuable addition to your cooking repertoire.
+The combination of properly seared chicken with caramelized fennel creates a restaurant-quality meal that's surprisingly simple to execute.
+The technique you'll learn here—how to properly sear chicken and caramelize vegetables—applies to many other recipes, making this a valuable addition to your cooking repertoire.

 Whether you're cooking for family dinner or entertaining guests, this pan seared chicken with fennel and rosemary strikes the perfect balance of elegant flavors and approachable technique.
 Master this recipe, and you'll have a go-to dish that never fails to impress.